LaurentOngaro/UEVaultManager/README.md

   - extras data grabbed from the marketplace page of an asset : price, review, purchased or not...
 - Using a cache system to avoid getting data using API calls and web scrapping each time the app is run.
 The delay of cache conservation can be set in the configuration file
-- Filtering the asset list by category before their listing (via the -c | --category optional arguments)
+- Filtering the asset list by category before their listing (via the -fc | --filter-category optional arguments)
 - Saving the resulting list in a csv or a json file (via the -o | --output optional arguments)
 - Adding (and saving) comments, personal note... on each asset (NO GUI yet, must be done directly in the result files)
 - Saving the metadata and the extras data in individual json files (one for each asset) in sub-folders of the config folder
 - Persisting user data for each asset (see the [Output file](#the-output-file) section below)

-**Planned Features:**
+### Planned Features

 - Simple GUI for managing assets (WIP)
 - editing all the assets data using a GUI (WIP)
 - Install and download assets into Unreal VaultCache or projects folders

-**Special thanks:**
+### Special thanks

-This code is mainly a lighter version of the [Legendary](https://github.com/derrod/legendary) tool code base, with some addition regarding the listing and the management of unreal engine marketplace assets.
+At its start, this code was mainly a lighter and improved version of the [Legendary](https://github.com/derrod/legendary) tool code base, with some addition regarding the listing and the management of unreal engine marketplace assets.
-Thanks to the Legendary team for the fantastic work on their tool.
+So Thanks to the Legendary team for the fantastic work on their tool !!

+Till now, without it and its server REST API, This app won't be able to use the Epic API, specially the authentication part.

+## How to run/install

-## Requirements
+### Requirements

 - Linux, Windows (8.1+), or macOS (12.0+)
   + 32-bit operating systems are not supported